Eswatini country profile

 The king, who is known as Ngweyama - "the lion" - often appears in public in traditional dress, and has many wives.

-He rules by decree and has been criticised for the heavy-handed treatment of opponents and for requesting public money to pay for new palaces and luxury cars.
+He rules by decree, and has been criticised for the heavy-handed treatment of opponents and for his demands on public money.

 Protesters angered by economic decline have become increasingly vocal in demanding political reform.

 The government does not restrict access to the internet, but few Swazis can afford to go online.

 Some key dates in Eswatini's history: